Sujay-BU/PokeWM/docs/PROOF.md

 1. **Closed vocabulary.** `parse_subgoal` maps every possible model output into
-   $\{0,\dots,23\}$; an unparseable or unknown answer becomes `MAIN_QUEST`, whose predicate is "a story flag advanced", i.e. the extrinsic objective itself.
+   $\{0,\dots,23\}$; an unparseable or unknown answer becomes `MAIN_QUEST`, whose predicate is "a story flag advanced" — i.e. the extrinsic objective itself.
 A malformed response degrades to *no guidance*, never to *wrong guidance*.
    (`tests/test_subgoals.py::TestParsing`.)
 2. **Verified payout.** The bonus fires only when a machine-checkable predicate over